Bill Skarsgård

-Bill Istvan Günther Skarsgård (/sv/; born 9 August 1990) is a Swedish actor.
-He is best known for portraying Pennywise in the horror films It (2017) and It Chapter Two (2019) and the television series It: Welcome to Derry (2025–present).
-Skarsgård’s roles as monsters and other non-human characters have led him to be described as a creature actor by media sources.
+Bill Istvan Günther Skarsgård (/sv/; born 9 August 1990) is a Swedish actor, model, producer, and director.
+He is best known for portraying Pennywise the Dancing Clown in the horror films It (2017) and It Chapter Two (2019) and the television series It: Welcome to Derry (2025–present) and Count Orlok in Nosferatu (2024).
+Skarsgård's roles as monsters and other non-human characters have led him to be described as a creature actor by media sources.
 He has received multiple awards and nominations, including a Satellite Award and a Berlinale Award.
-Films in which he has appeared have grossed over $1.8 billion worldwide.
+Films in which he has appeared have grossed over $3.3 billion worldwide.

 Skarsgård started his career as a child actor, starring in White Water Fury (2000), alongside his brother Alexander.
-After pursing an education at Södra Latin, he landed his first major role in Simple Simon (2010).
+After pursuing an education at Södra Latin, he landed his first major role in Simple Simon (2010).
 He gained international recognition as main role in Hemlock Grove (2013–2015).
 His first major American role was in the Robert Schwentke-directed dystopian The Divergent Series: Allegiant (2016).

 Skarsgård won multiple nominations for his role as Pennywise in It (2017), including a nominated Saturn Award for Best Supporting Actor, a nominated MTV Movie Award for Best Villain, and a nominated Teen Choice Award for Choice Movie Villain.

-Skarsgård had starred in two films produced by Sam Raimi: Boy Kills World (2023) and Locked (2024).

 Early life

-Skarsgård was born on 9 August 1990 in Vällingby, Stockholm, Sweden, the son of actor Stellan Skarsgård and doctor My Skarsgård.
+Skarsgård was born on 9 August 1990 in Vällingby, Stockholm, Sweden, the son of actor Stellan Skarsgård and physician My Skarsgård.
 He has seven siblings, including actors Alexander, Gustaf, Valter, and Kolbjörn.